tokenring-ai/image-generation/README.md

 getModel(): string
 ```

+**Returns:** The configured image generation model name

 #### addToIndex()

-Add an image entry to the index.
+Add an image entry to the index with EXIF metadata.

 ```typescript
 async addToIndex(